goFrendiAsgard/GoIgniter/README.md

 These are some files that was modified or added in GoIgniter:

 * `assets/`
+* `composer.json` (This file is different from CodeIgniter's, please make sure to not overwrite this when you update CodeIgniter)
-* `index.php` (This file is modified from CodeIgniter, please make sure to not overwrite this when you update CodeIgniter)
+* `index.php` (This file is different from CodeIgniter's, please make sure to not overwrite this when you update CodeIgniter)
 * `application/core/config/`
 * `application/core/go_init.php`
 * `application/core/MY_CodeIgniter.php`